WEHISCORE/G000304_Broomfield/data/sample_sheets/README.md

 ## `HTO_features.csv`

-There are 27 pools of samples (although not all were progresed to scRNA-seq) and each has a unique HTO label Specifically, we used combinatorial HTO labelling whereby each pool is labelled with k HTOs (here k=2):
+There are 27 samples (although not all were progressed to scRNA-seq) and each has a unique HTO label.
+Specifically, we used combinatorial HTO labelling whereby each pool is labelled with k HTOs (here k=2):

 ``` r
 sample_metadata_df <- read_excel(